 The temperature time series used in the CRiSP analysis is a combination of year-to-date temperature data and forecasted temperatures.
-The forecasts were based on historical temperature and flow information and the 1999 flow forecasts.
-The historical data includes flow and temperature profiles from Lower Granite (LWG), Priest Rapids (PRD), and The Dalles (TDA) reservoirs for the years 1976 through 1999.
+The forecasts were based on historical temperature and flow information and the 2000 flow forecasts.
+The historical data includes flow and temperature profiles from Lower Granite (LWG), Priest Rapids (PRD), and The Dalles (TDA) reservoirs for the years 1976 through 2000.
 Historic and observed year-to-date data was obtained from the Columbia River DART database, which downloads water quality data from the Army Corps for the majority of monitoring sites in the Columbia Basin.
-Water quality data for Priest Rapids was downloaded to DART from Grant County PUD manually until mid-May when the process was automated.
 Temperature predictions are made by applying a three-day moving window to fit predicted temperature time series to historical average patterns of temperature change.
 This method is described in detail in section 3.2.